Dental Implants – a Viable Solution for Missing Teeth

 3D Guided Surgery

 Recent advances in cone beam CT (CBCT) scans have allowed meticulous pre-surgical planning of implant surgeries.
 A CBCT scan gives the surgeon a 3D model of your jaw.
 Using 3D modeling software, a virtual surgery allows the surgeon to assess for any anatomical variations, prior to the actual surgery.
 The virtual dental implant is placed in the ideal location, from both a surgical (location of the bone) and a prosthetic (location of the crown) perspective.
 The virtual implant location is then applied to the mouth during surgery using a 3D printed surgical guide.
 Pre-surgical CBCT scans greatly decrease the chance of complications due to misplacement during surgery.
 At Greenbank Dental, Dr. Taller is trained to use CBCT scans to facilitate guided implant surgery, and is a strong believer that they should be considered in every dental implant case.
-Dr. Taller offers guided surgery at the cost of a CBCT scan from a local imaging center ($250), without any further fees.

 Treatment Sequence for Dental Implants